yangtheng/learn-git-newsroom-style/README.md

 * Can someone sort the names of all the plants being unveiled at the greenhouse thing?
 Geez, I don't even know what any of those species are.

+# Publishing

+Once you are all finished with the required tasks and have written the paper to your satisfaction right-click on the `new-issue` directory, and choose "Compress 'new-issues'" to create a .ZIP file. send out the zipped up copy of your new issue to your local Slack channel to show off your publication.